tkacha467/end-to-end-ml-projects/README.md

 # 🚀 End-to-End Machine Learning Projects

-This repository contains a collection of machine learning implementations and mini-projects covering core concepts taught in class.
-Each notebook demonstrates a specific algorithm with practical implementation using real-world datasets.
+This repository contains implementations of core Machine Learning algorithms and techniques using real datasets.
+Each notebook demonstrates a specific concept with practical application.

 ---